george123wright/Portfolio/README.md

 Several scripts expect local Excel files as inputs/outputs (e.g. `Portfolio_Optimisation_Data_YYYY-MM-DD.xlsx`).
 Update the paths inside the modules if your files live elsewhere.

+Financial reports that are imported are obtained from [Stock Analysis ](https://stockanalysis.com/).
 ## Repository Layout

 ```